fsprojects/Paket/docs/content/packages_file.md

 NuGet-style pessimistic version constraints
 -------------------------------------------

 NuGet uses a pessimistic versiion resolution strategy.
-In order to make the transition easier Paket allows you to use NuGet's dependency resolution by prefixing your version constraint with *!*.
+In order to make the transition easier Paket allows you to use NuGet's dependency resolution by prefixing your version constraint with **!**.

     source "http://nuget.org/api/v2"

-    nuget "Nancy.Bootstrappers.Windsor" "!~> 0.23"
+    nuget "Nancy.Bootstrappers.Windsor" "!~> 0.23" // use pessimistic version resolver